Crunchie

-Crunchie is a brand of chocolate bar with a centre of honeycomb/cinder toffee, (Note: Known as "sponge toffee" in Canada as well as "hokey pokey" in New Zealand.) manufactured by British confectionary company Cadbury, currently produced in Poland.
+Crunchie is a brand of chocolate bar with a centre of honeycomb/cinder toffee, (Note: Known as "sponge toffee" in Canada as well as "hokey pokey" in New Zealand.) manufactured by British confectionery company Cadbury, currently produced in Poland.
 It was originally launched by J. S. Fry & Sons in 1929; a very similar product named Violet Crumble was already invented in Australia in 1913.
 The Crunchie bar is widely available in several countries around the world and has also been grey imported elsewhere.

 Variations

 Like other chocolate brands, Crunchie brand ice cream bars and cheesecake are also sold in some countries.
 Such products contain nuggets of the honeycomb.

 A number of limited edition Crunchies have been released over the years.
 For example in the late 1990s, a Lemonade flavoured bar was released in Britain, and a champagne-flavoured bar was launched for New Year's Eve 1999.
 In 2000 a short-lived, but successful, sister chocolate bar was launched, called Crunchie Tango.
 It was co-produced by Cadbury and Britvic and featured Tango Orange flavouring.

 In 2006 a "Crunchie Blast" variety of the product was launched, which featured "popping candy" inside the bar.
 It was soon discontinued, but an ice cream of the same name, which is Magnum-shaped honeycomb ice cream with popping candy covered in milk chocolate, has since been sold by Cadbury in the British and Irish markets.

 In 2010 Cadbury's launched Crunchie Rocks, a mixture of chocolate, cornflake and Crunchie.

 In South Africa, Cadbury sold a white chocolate version in a blue wrapper until recently.